 Did you know your business runs in cycles?
 The key to a successful business is to begin the process of change, growth and/or innovation before the preceding cycle of success runs out.

-In the past few months, I’ve had an influx of prospective clients come to me with these exact words: “I want to rethink my business.”
+Over the years, I’ve had an influx of prospective clients come to me with these exact words: “I want to rethink my business.”
 I thought: Cool!
 Me, too!

 For me, I want to shake things up a bit.
 Running my business is too easy for me.
 There’s not a lot of day-to-day challenge and I don’t feel like I’m reaching my full potential.
-Heck, I don’t know what my full potential IS — but I know I’m not there yet.
+I don’t know what my full potential IS — but I know I’m not there yet.
 Have you ever felt like that?

-A great way to keep growing personally and professionally is to keep rethinking and reinventing your business model without completely wiping away everything you’ve done in the past.
+A great way to keep growing personally and professionally is to keep rethinking and redesigning your business model without completely wiping away everything you’ve done in the past.
 Take all your experience and knowledge, plus any new goals and lifestyle changes, and make a plan for your future business.

 Redesigning Your Business Model

-There are lots of reasons why people reinvent their business model.
+There are lots of reasons why people redesign their business model.
 Here are some of the ones I’ve heard recently:

 - One of my clients needs to take her business completely virtual so that she can travel extensively with her husband, who retired early.